Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/design-conversation-skills/build-a-knowledge-graph.md

 <img src="../images/add-child-node.png" alt="add child node" title="add child node" style="border: 1px solid gray; zoom:75%;">

-2. To add subgroups, hover over the node and click the corresponding <b>+</b> icon to add child nodes.
+<ol start="2"><li>To add subgroups, hover over the node and click the corresponding <b>+</b> icon to add child nodes.</li>

 <img src="../images/add-subgroup.png" alt="add subgroup" title="add subgroup" style="border: 1px solid gray; zoom:75%;">

-3. Repeat the process for related questions.
+<li>Repeat the process for related questions.</li>
-4. To add questions to your newly created ontology, select them from your list of FAQs, then drag and drop them onto the relevant node.
-You will notice the path gets updated accordingly.
+<li>To add questions to your newly created ontology, select them from your list of FAQs, then drag and drop them onto the relevant node.
+You will notice the path gets updated accordingly.</li>

 <img src="../images/add-faq-to-node.gif" alt="add faq to node" title="add faq to node" style="border: 1px solid gray; zoom:75%;">

-5. Edit a question and see that the node name is added as a tag.
-This ensures that this question is qualified for a user utterance containing the term/node name.
+<li>Edit a question and see that the node name is added as a tag.
+This ensures that this question is qualified for a user utterance containing the term/node name.</li></ol>

 <img src="../images/edit-ontology-question.png" alt="edit ontology question" title="edit ontology question" style="border: 1px solid gray; zoom:75%;">